Tomatotech90/Tomatotech90/README.md

 ### Hello there
-I am a security analyst with a strong background in computer science and have always been interested in cybersecurity.

-I identify and mitigate security threats to an organization's networks and systems in my current role.
-This involves conducting vulnerability assessments, analyzing network traffic, and implementing security measures to protect against cyber attacks.

-I have strong attention to detail and enjoy problem-solving, which makes me well-suited for this type of work.
-I constantly learn and stay up-to-date on the latest security trends and technologies.

-I enjoy participating in online cybersecurity communities and contributing to open-source security projects in my spare time.
-I am passionate about helping others learn about and improve their cybersecurity posture.
+I build tools and contribute to projects centered on threat hunting, ransomware and malware analysis, and securing networks and systems.
+My work includes creating scripts for vulnerability assessments, designing security-focused applications, and analyzing network data to support robust defenses.

+I enjoy solving complex technical challenges and continuously improving my coding skills through hands-on projects and collaboration.

 <br/>